The data you see on any statistics dashboard or report depends on both the content you can access, and the users whose data you're allowed to view.

 Users you manage |

-Note: When we refer to content "owned by a group," this means the group is the designated owner (the "owner group") of that content.
+When this article refers to content "owned by a group," it means the group is the designated owner (the "owner group") of that content.

 Content ownership vs. catalog and library inclusion

-Your access to content statistics depends on whether your group owns the content, if it’s just included in your group’s catalog or library, or if you hold a specific role tied to that content.
-The following breakdown covers content statistics access only (user visibility is detailed in the table above).
+Your access to content statistics depends on one of three things: your group owns the content, your group's catalog or library includes it, or you hold a specific role tied to it.
+This section covers content access only.
+See the table above for user visibility.

 - Group admins need their group to own the path to see its statistics and the stats of related sessions.